OSVR/OSVR-Docs/Configuring/osvrhdk.md

   - When viewing the regular desktop from within the HMD
   - When using an application that does not render side-by-side

-The user can control which of these modes is being used using the OSVR HDK Configuration utility (Todo: add link).
+The user can control which of these modes is being used using the [OSVR HDK Configuration utility](../Utilities/OSVRControl.md).
 In the utility, use the "Toggle side-by-side" button